 NS: Well, what kinds of things did you learn to keep the fish on the line?

-CM: Well, we had to make the line to make the lure so that the hook was flexible.
-I have all kinds of junk.
-Well, that's exactly what's in the room.
+CM: Well, we had to make the lure so that the hook was flexible.
+I have all kinds of junk. [inaudible]

 NS: Is this one that you made?